mesgjs/mesgjs/docs-ai-training/0-instructions.md

 # Process for Generating Condensed Training Data

-This document outlines the process for generating a condensed, LLM-optimized version of training data.
+This document outlines the process for generating a condensed, LLM-optimized version of training data from more-general documentation.

 ## 1. Objective

 The goal is to create and maintain a partial mirror of the `docs` directory in a directory named `docs-ai-training/`.
 This directory will contain a compact, fact-based version of (some) source `docs/` content, structured for an AI development partner.
 It should retain all essential technical information relevant to architectural planning, coding, and debugging.
+These condensed documents are concatenated to become "chapters" in `docs-ai-training/0-Training-Data.md` for use in this and other projects.

 ## 2. Methodology: Mirrored Subtree Condensation

 To ensure maintainability and efficiency, the process relies on creating a parallel, condensed version of the `docs` directory structure.
-Each included source file will have a corresponding condensed file in the `docs-ai-training` subtree.
+Each included source file will have a corresponding condensed file ("chapter") in the `docs-ai-training` subtree.
 This approach keeps the condensed files organized and makes it trivial to locate the condensed version of any given source document.

-When a source document is updated, only its mirrored file in `docs-ai-training` needs to be regenerated.
+When a source document is updated, only its mirrored chapter file in `docs-ai-training` needs to be regenerated.

 ## 3. Source and Target Structure

-The process operates on the source documents within the `docs/` directory and produces a mirrored output in `docs-ai-training/`.
+The process operates on the source documents within the `docs/` directory tree and produces a mirrored chapter output in `docs-ai-training/`.

 -   **Source:** `docs/`
 -   **Target:** `docs-ai-training/`